Leadership, Education, and Development

 L.E.A.D.
 Certificate is a formal leadership development seminar focused on developing personal, group and community values.
 The seminar fosters leadership development through 8-weeks of classroom discussions aim to deepen self-awareness, build self-confidence, and establish interpersonal & cultural competence.

-This unique opportunity allows students to work in team to design a community project to address a social need in the community.
+This unique opportunity allows students to work in teams to design a community project to address a social need in the community.

 |L.E.A.D.
 Certificate Overview|